Joshi-Yagnik/Financial_summer-project/README.md

 # 💼 Financial_Summer-Project

+**Financial_Summer-Project** is a day-to-day personal finance management web application.
+It helps users track **income, expenses, assets, liabilities, and equity** in a clean, structured, and user-friendly interface.

-This project presents a structured analysis of financial topics, performance metrics, and decision-making tools in the domain of finance.
-Designed as a summer learning and development initiative, the project is built using modern web technologies like HTML, CSS, and JavaScript.
+This project is developed as part of a **Summer Internship / Academic Learning Project** using modern web technologies like **HTML, CSS, and JavaScript , Firebase**.

 ---